 One green dragon having lots of fun. (wiggle the one finger left)

 She danced away and then there were none. (spread out both hands, palms upwards)

 SEARCH for more books about reptiles on Hoopla, one of our digital services.
-Here is a direct link to my search results.
-You get 5 credits a month, so choose wisely!
+You get 10 credits a month, so choose wisely!

 LEARN more about reptiles by going to our Research page and going to the Elementary Resources (formerly Kids InfoBits) database.
 Use your library card barcode to sign in and search!